Travel Sacred India and her holy spiritual sites including the Golden Triangle, Northern India and the Himalayas

 March 18th – Wednesday – Day 14 : Delhi/Gauri Shankar Temple/Akshardham Temple

-This morning, our day begins with a tour of Old Delhi, with its vibrant market lanes, old havelis (mansions), and colorful neighborhoods, taking a journey back in time.
-Here, we will visit the Gauri Shankar Temple.
-The 800-year-old temple is purely dedicated to Lord Shiva.
-Located amidst the congested lanes of Old Delhi, this temple is a representation of cosmic energy around which the universe revolves.
-The representation of the cosmic energy at this Temple is elucidated by a brown lingam (stone phallas) encased in a marble representation of a female organ.
-The idols of Shiva and Goddess Parvati are beautifully decorated with real gold jewellery.
+Our day begins with a tour of Old Delhi, with its vibrant market lanes, old havelis (mansions) and colorful neighborhoods, and a stunning sense of journeying back in time.
+Here, we will visit the Gauri Shankar Temple, the 800-year-old Temple dedicated to Lord Shiva.
+Located amidst the congested lanes of Old Delhi, this Temple is a representation of cosmic energy around which the universe revolves, elucidated by a brown lingam (phallas stone) encased in a marble representation of a female organ.
+The idols of Shiva and Goddess Parvati are beautifully decorated with gold jewelry.

-Next, we visit another Hindu Temple, where we will witness a Havan (fire ritual).
+Next, we visit another Hindu Temple, where you witness a Havan (fire ritual).

 Overnight at our hotel WelcomHotel Dwarka, New Delhi.
 (B, L, D)